MainulDip/iOS-study/SwiftLanguageTour/swift-basic.md

 - closures: blocks of code that can be called later.
 The code in a closure has access to things like variables and functions that were available in the scope where the closure was created, even if the closure is in a different scope when it’s executed.

-Closures in Swift are similar to blocks in C and Objective-C and to lambdas in other programming languages
+Closures in Swift are similar to blocks in C and Objective-C and to lambdas in other programming languages.

+* Closure Expression Syntax: {(parameters) -> return-type in body/statement/return  }

 ```swift
 func hasAnyMatches(list: [Int], condition: (Int) -> Bool) -> Bool {